Benign prostatic hyperplasia (BPH), is a common condition among men over 45 years of age.

 TURP removes parts of the prostate gland through a resectoscope (a combined viewing and tissue removal thing tube) passing through the urethra.

 Currently, TURP is the most effective technique for treating BPH symptoms.
-A common side-effect is a retrograde ejaculation, occurring in more than 80% of men treated with TURP.
+A common side-effect is retrograde ejaculation, occurring in more than 80% of men treated with TURP.

 You are likely to have temporary urinary incontinence some weeks after your treatment.